ComunidadAylas/PackSquash-action/README.md

 ## 📝 Input parameters

-The input parameters accepted by the action are listed below.
+The input parameters accepted by the action are documented below.

 ### Basic parameters